|Home News Topics Events Bookshop Resources Directory|

 Click the links below to visit Amazon.co.uk or Amazon.com to find out more about the Association for Coaching's first book 'Excellence in Coaching, The Industry Guide':

 Training Reference is not responsible for the content of external Internet sites.

-For related news, case studies, articles and research, visit our Coaching home page
+For related news, case studies, articles and research, visit our Coaching and mentoring home page

 Visit the Training Reference Directory to view supplier details for a wide range of courses, products and services.
 Related categories for coaching and mentoring:

 Visit the Training Reference Directory to source suppliers for a wide range of training courses, products & services.